Bug report #20439

 History

-#1 Updated by Dan Isaacs almost 6 years ago
+#1 Updated by Dan Isaacs about 6 years ago

 I've just managed to pin down the problem a bit more.
 I was, by chance, loading the same layer into the project under a different table name and found it added to the canvas exactly as expected.
 After a bit more experimentation, the problem seem to be confined to importing a table to replace an existing one.
 Whenever 'Replace destination table (if exists)' is used (presuming a table with the same name actually does exist), the table will not display properly when added to the canvas.
 Obviously, DB manager is not properly updating some parameter when the table is updated.